Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Radeon R7 260X is much (about 66%) faster with regards to texture filtering than the Radeon HD 6850. (explain)
+Texel RateThe Radeon R7 260X is much (about 66%) more effective at AF than the Radeon HD 6850. (explain)

-Pixel RateIf using a high resolution is important to you, then the Radeon HD 6850 is superior to the Radeon R7 260X, and very much so. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the Radeon HD 6850 is superior to the Radeon R7 260X, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison